open-metadata/OpenMetadata/docs/open-source-community/developer/quick-start-guide.md

 ### Events
 Changes to the entities are captured as `events` and are stored in the database and elastic search.

-The event handlers are defined under `OpenMetadata/catalog-rest-service/src/main/java/org/openmetadata/catalog/events` directory and are applied globally to any outgoing response using the `ContainerResponseFilter`
+The event handlers are defined under [`OpenMetadata/catalog-rest-service/src/main/java/org/openmetadata/catalog/events`](https://github.com/open-metadata/OpenMetadata/tree/main/catalog-rest-service/src/main/java/org/openmetadata/catalog/events) and are applied globally to any outgoing response using the `ContainerResponseFilter`

 ### Database
-MySql is used to persist the entities and the repository code to interact with MySql is located under `OpenMetadata/catalog-rest-service/src/main/java/org/openmetadata/catalog/jdbi3` directory.
+MySql is used to persist the entities and the repository code to interact with MySql is located under [`OpenMetadata/catalog-rest-service/src/main/java/org/openmetadata/catalog/jdbi3`](https://github.com/open-metadata/OpenMetadata/tree/main/catalog-rest-service/src/main/java/org/openmetadata/catalog/jdbi3).

-The database entity tables are created using the command `OpenMetadata/bootstrap/bootstrap_storage.sh`.
+The database entity tables are created using the command [`OpenMetadata/bootstrap/bootstrap_storage.sh`](https://github.com/open-metadata/OpenMetadata/blob/main/bootstrap/bootstrap_storage.sh).
 [Flyway](https://flywaydb.org/) is used for managing the database table versions.

 ### Elastic Search
 Entity change events are stored in elastic search.
-The `OpenMetadata/catalog-rest-service/src/main/java/org/openmetadata/catalog/events/ElasticSearchEventHandler.java` is responsible for capturing the change events and updating es.
+The [`OpenMetadata/catalog-rest-service/src/main/java/org/openmetadata/catalog/events/ElasticSearchEventHandler.java`](https://github.com/open-metadata/OpenMetadata/blob/main/catalog-rest-service/src/main/java/org/openmetadata/catalog/events/ElasticSearchEventHandler.java) is responsible for capturing the change events and updating es.

-The es indices are created when the `OpenMetadata/ingestion/pipelines/metadata_to_es.json` ingestion connector is run.
+The es indices are created when the [`OpenMetadata/ingestion/pipelines/metadata_to_es.json`](https://github.com/open-metadata/OpenMetadata/blob/main/ingestion/pipelines/metadata_to_es.json) ingestion connector is run.

 ### Authentication/Authorization
 Authentication is provided by google oauth provider.
 All incoming requests are filtered by validating the JWT token using the google oauth provider.
-Access control is provided by `CatalogAuthorizer`
+Access control is provided by [`CatalogAuthorizer`](https://github.com/open-metadata/OpenMetadata/blob/main/catalog-rest-service/src/main/java/org/openmetadata/catalog/security/CatalogAuthorizer.java).

-Auth/Authz details are configured at `OpenMetadata/conf/openmetadata-security.yaml`
+Auth/Authz details are configured at [`OpenMetadata/conf/openmetadata-security.yaml`](https://github.com/open-metadata/OpenMetadata/blob/main/conf/openmetadata-security.yaml)

 ### Ingestion
 Ingestion is a simple python framework to ingest the metadata from various external sources into OpenMetadata platform.